zjuanz/phase-0-tracks/week2/review_reflect.md

      - the server code does most of the heavy lifting in terms of deciphering the HTTP request and figuring out how to satisfy it and if appropriate to send a response back to the client via HTTP.
 For example inside the HTTP request may be something that turns into a database lookup and the server would do the lookup and send the results back to the client via HTTP.
 The client would then decide how to display the results.
  * render
      - this is the term usually associated with how the browser executable turns HTML into pixels on whatever screen is being used.
 2. What is HTML?
+     - HTML stands for Hypertext Markup Language and it is used to turn regular text characters into more sophisticated displays such as lists, headers, tables etc...
+It also allows for linking separate HTML docs together which is how we end up with a web (as in world wide web:www).
 In your answer, include definitions of the following:
  * tag
      - these are the different keywords used by HTML elements such as the following: html, head, body, h1, ol...
  * element